 Tsunami is a Japanese word meaning ‘harbour wave’.
 A tsunami is a series of fast travelling waves caused by a large disturbance in the sea or on the ocean floor.
 An earthquake, landslide, volcanic eruption or meteorite can cause the disturbance.
-The waves can be separated by as much as an hour apart.
-They can travel many thousands of kilometres across the oceans at great speeds of up to 800 kilometres per hour.
+The waves can be as much as an hour apart.
+They can travel thousands of kilometres across the oceans at speeds of up to 800 kilometres per hour.

 A tsunami may not be noticed as it crosses deep oceans, but it loses speed and gains height when it reaches shallow water.
 Large waves up to 15 metres or more in height can come crashing onto the land.
 The effects can be worse in narrow bays and inlets.

 Tsunami waves can be rapidly-moving tides with very strong currents that can wash people and objects out to sea.
 They can also be large breaking waves that can cause major damage when they hit the shore.

 Big earthquakes in or near New Zealand can cause tsunami.
 If you feel an earthquake that lasts longer than one minute, or one that is so strong it is hard to walk around or stand up, a tsunami could follow it.
 Sometimes when tsunami waves arrive on shore, it looks like the water sucks out before rushing back in.
 Or the waves can make unusual noises like a jet engine.
 But, these don’t always happen.